 In my opinion, the best way of communicating the school's goals is in principal's speech.
 He should always include the school's goals in his speeches at any school events.
-Would you like to see the wall of school's missions and visions there outside....The more clearly articulated school's goals may be here in school's rooms and offices.

 A recurring theme occurs here that most respondents stated that the best way of communicating the school's goals is via principal's speeches, various kinds of meetings such as flag raising ceremonies, school events and forums.
 Specifically, the forum such as the MGMP (the Discussion Forum for the Teachers Who Teach the Same Courses), the RAKER (meeting at which work is accomplished) and the BINTEK (the Technical Assistance for Effective Learning) are commonly used for communicating the school's goals.
 Some respondents also presented reasoning for communicating the school's goals.
 They stated that communicated school's goals would potentially result in the moving of all school elements in the same direction.
 Principals should always communicate the school's goals.
 School goals will not be of much value unless they are consistently and clearly communicated to staff, students and parents (Murphy et al., 1983).
 Principals should ensure that the goals of education and schooling are widely owned within and outside the school community (Harris et al., 2003).